Joe Walsh Is Here to Reveal What Republicans Really Think About Trump

 - He has actively betrayed long-standing conservative orthodoxies on fiscal responsibility and free-trade.

-- He has been deeply, historically, unpopular.
+- And he has been deeply, historically, unpopular.

 If Trump isn’t the weakest incumbent president since Johnson, then he’s second on the list behind Jimmy Carter.